Up to 60% off sofas & mattresses — limited‑time deals.

 Details

-• Movement/features shown: 360° manual rotation of seat elements; laterally movable seats; optional rotation stop; back and separate headrest adjustment; individually adjustable armrests.
+• Movement/features shown: 360° manual rotation of seat elements, laterally movable seats, optional rotation stop, back adjustment, separate headrest adjustment, and individually adjustable armrests.

-• Plateau/runner options shown: wood plateau options include solid woods (including wild oak variants and other listed solids) and runner styles including sword runner, fan runner, and flat steel runner in multiple finishes.
+• Plateau/runner options shown: wood plateau choices, including wild oak variants and other listed solids, plus sword runner, fan runner, and flat steel runner styles in multiple finishes.

 Review Score